The Library's reading rooms are open. Before you visit, please read Visiting the Library.

 Last Amendment: 9 July 2019

 Policy owner/sponsor: Director, Operations & Infrastructure and Director, Digital Experience & CIO

-This policy sets out the approach of State Library of New South Wales’ (the Library) for dealing with and responding to subpoenas (and other legal instruments) seeking access to library collection material and/or corporate records for legal proceedings.
+This policy sets out the approach of State Library of New South Wales (the Library) for dealing with and responding to subpoenas (and other legal instruments) seeking access to library collection material and/or corporate information for legal proceedings.
 Reference to subpoenas in this policy also includes reference to other legal instruments to produce documentation, such as statutory notices to produce and orders.

 The Library is under a legal obligation to respond to any subpoena served upon it or its staff.
-However, it is a fundamental premise of this policy that, to protect the Library’s collection in accordance with the Library Act 1939, no original collection materials or corporate records of the State Library may leave the Library’s premises for copying.
+However, it is a fundamental premise of this policy that, to protect the Library’s collection in accordance with the Library Act 1939, no library collection materials of the State Library should leave the Library’s premises for copying.
 Copies of material (certified copies if required) will be organised by the Library and provided to the court in response to subpoenas.

 This policy applies to anyone who intends to serve a subpoena on the Library or its staff from the following categories:

 1. subpoenas served on the Library for access to collection material;

 2. subpoenas served on the Library for access to corporate information; and

 3. requests received from third party organisations responding to subpoenas served upon them, who have deposited material and/or records with the Library and for whom the Library holds material sought in the subpoena (referred to in this policy as ‘third party subpoenas’).